FrancoLiberali/cql/docs/cql/query.rst

 Conditions
 ------------------------

-The set of conditions that are received by the `orm.NewQuery` method form the cql compiled query system.
+The set of conditions that are received by the `cql.Query` method form the cql compiled query system.
 It is so named because the conditions will verify at compile time that the query to be executed is correct.